henriqueholtz/Aws-Struggle/Produtcs/AWS Trusted Advisor.md

 - Trusted Advisor does not describe prohibited uses of the web services offered by Amazon Web Services.
 - You cannot use this service to create data-driven business cases for transitioning your business from on-premises to AWS Cloud.
 - AWS Trusted Advisor can check Amazon Elastic Block Store (Amazon EBS) volume configurations and warns when volumes appear to be underused.
+- It is not used to get operational insights of AWS resources

 Advisor analyzes your AWS environment and provides best practice recommendations in five categories: